-To develop an appreciation of extremal methods in the analysis and understanding of graphical structures.
+The student will have developed an appreciation of extremal methods in the analysis and understanding of graphical structures.

 Introduction.
 Trees.
 Euler circuits.
 Planar graphs.
 Matchings and Hall's Theorem.
 Connectivity and Menger's Theorem.
 Extremal problems.
 Long paths and cycles.
 Turán's Theorem.
 Erdős-Stone Theorem.
 Graph colouring.
 The Theorem of Brooks.
 The chromatic polynomial.
 Ramsey's Theorem.
 Random walks on graphs.
 Szemerédi's Regularity Lemma.